bizz84/starter_architecture_flutter_firebase/README.md

 This is a **reference architecture demo** that can be used as a **starting point** for apps using Flutter & Firebase.

-### Motivation
+## Motivation

 Flutter & Firebase is a great combo for getting apps to market in record time.

-Without a sound architecture, codebases can quickly become hard to test, maintain, and reason about.
-Ultimately, this **severely** impacts the development speed, resulting in buggy products, sad developers and unhappy users.
+Without a sound architecture, codebases can quickly become hard to test, maintain, and **reason about**.
+This **severely** impacts the development speed, and results in buggy products, sad developers and unhappy users.

-I have witnessed this first-hand already with various client projects, where the lack of a formal architecture cost teams days, weeks, even **months** in additional effort.
+I have already witnessed this first-hand with various client projects, where the lack of a formal architecture led to days, weeks - even **months** of extra work.

-This can be attributed to many possible causes.
-How can someone find the "right" or "correct" Flutter architecture, amongst the myriad of possible techniques that have flourished over the last two years?
+Is "architecture" hard?
+How can one find the "right" or "correct" Flutter architecture, among the myriad of possible techniques that have flourished over the last two years?

-Beyond that, every app has different requirements, so does the "right" architecture even exist in the first place?
+Every app has different requirements, so does the "right" architecture even exist in the first place?

 While I don't claim to have a silver bullet, I have refined and fine-tuned a **production-ready** architecture that I have deployed successfully into multiple Flutter & Firebase apps.

-I will call this "**Stream-based** Architecture for Flutter & Firebase **Realtime** Apps".
+I call this "**Stream-based** Architecture for Flutter & Firebase **Realtime** Apps".

 ## Stream-based Architecture for Flutter & Firebase Realtime Apps